In this tutorial you will learn how to configure other frequently-used WordPress widgets.

 The most recent number of posts you’ve specified will appear on the sidebar …

-To learn how to create and edit a WordPress Post, see this tutorial: How To Create A WordPress Post
+Creating a post in WordPress is explained in this tutorial: How To Create A WP Post

 Add A Pages Widget To Your Sidebar Navigation Area

 Find a Pages widget in the Available Widgets section …

-The Pages widget lets you configure the following options:
+The Pages widget allows you to configure the following options: